-- e.
-The District shall take whatever action is necessary and reasonable to facilitate Parent(s)' understanding of and participation in the meeting including arranging for and covering the expense of a qualified interpreter, who shall meet the qualifications required by ISBE, for Parents who are deaf or whose native language is other than English.
-If a qualified interpreter is not available, the District may use outside vendors, including telephonic interpreters. - No later than three (3) school days prior to a meeting to determine a child's f. eligibility for special education and related services or to review a child's IEP, or as soon as possible if an IEP meeting is scheduled within three (3) school days with the written consent of the child's Parent(s), the District must provide Parent(s) with copies of all written material that will be considered by the IEP Team at the meeting so that Parent(s) may participate in the meeting as a fully-informed member.
+- maintain a record of its attempt to arrange a mutually agreed-upon time and place.
+175 - f.
+The District shall take whatever action is necessary and reasonable to facilitate Parent(s)' understanding of and participation in the meeting including arranging for and paying for the expense of a qualified interpreter for Parent(s) whose native language is other than English, or for an interpreter licensed pursuant to the Interpreter for the Deaf Licensure Act of 2007 for Parent(s) who are deaf. - (1) All interpreters for the common languages and American Sign Language shall be qualified interpreters that meet the criteria established by ISBE.
+If a qualified interpreter is not available, the District may use outside vendors, including telephonic interpreters, that are commercially recognized as providing competent interpretation services.
+176 - (2) For the less common languages, the District will make all reasonable efforts to provide an interpreter that meets criteria established by ISBE (see Section 14, below).
+The District may use outside vendors, including telephonic interpreters, that are commercially recognized as providing competent interpretation services.
+1777 - g.
+No later than three (3) school days prior to a meeting to determine a child's eligibility for special education and related services or to review a child's IEP, or as soon as possible if an IEP meeting is scheduled within three (3) school days with the written consent of the child's Parent(s), the District must provide Parent(s) with copies of all written material that will be considered by the IEP Team at the meeting so that Parent(s) may participate in the meeting as a fully-informed member.
 Parent(s) shall have the option of choosing from the available methods of delivery, which must include regular mail and picking up the materials at school.
 For a meeting to determine the child's eligibility for special education, the written material must include all evaluations and collected data that will be considered at the meeting.
-For a child who is already eligible for special education and related services, the written material must include a copy of all IEP components that will be discussed by the IEP Team, other than the components related to the educational and related service minutes proposed for the child and the child's placement. - g.
-Any document generated during the meeting shall be provided to Parent(s) upon request, unless applicable federal or State statute or federal regulation requires its automatic provision without a request. - 3.
-At the child's initial IEP meeting and at each annual review meeting, the IEP Team shall provide Parent(s) with a written notification that informs Parent(s) that the IEP Team is required to consider whether the child requires assistive technology in order to receive FAPE.
-The notification must also include a tollfree telephone number and internet address for the State's assistive technology program. - F. Consent - 1.
-The District shall document that informed written parental consent is obtained prior to:
+For a child who is already eligible for special education and related services, the written material must include a copy of all IEP components that will be discussed by the IEP Team, other than the components related to the